open/close all folders

 Credit Card Blues

-- Martin is accosted by a Scary Black Man who gets in his face, causing him to say "Stop the presses!"
+- Martin is accosted by a Scary Black Man who grabs him and gets right in his face, causing him to pinch his nose and say "Stop the presses!"

 - And later, it's implied Martin hit the man.